reisman-internship-2019-greenmap/GreenMap-client/README.md

 7. Run `expo start` to start the dev server
 8. Proceed as with a normal Expo app (see https://expo.io/learn if you've never used Expo before)

-NOTE: The URL in scannerController is hardcoded with an IP address.
-It will always run on port 3000, but you may need to change the IP address to match your machine.
+<b>NOTE: The URL in components/scannerController (line 49) is hardcoded with an IP address.
+It will always run on port 3000,
+but you may need to change the IP address to match your machine. </b>

 ### Current issues: